 Monday, May 12, 2008

-MORE on generosity
+MORE generosity

-Craziness!
-Craziness!
-I am still in such shock.
 There is clearly no way to try to match a Sri Lankan's generosity.
 I can't express this enough.

-They had told me awhile ago that they new a good jeweller and I was interested because I know gems here are much cheaper.
-I called them while I was in town last night to mention it again incase they could meet me but it seemed they never had the time to go there, while they were able to take me other places.
+They had told me awhile ago that they new a good jeweller and I was interested because I know gems here are much cheaper so I had been thinking about buying something for Nilu.
 So when I got home last night I was helping Nilu on Facebook and out of no where they present my with a bag.
-I open it up and I cannot explain who blown away
+I open it up and I am blown away ... while I had been trying to figure out how the heck I could get them back for their hospitality, kindness and friendship, they had gone out and bought ME a Ceylon Blue Sapphire ring!
+Craziness!
+Craziness!

 Friday, May 9, 2008